rosmo-robot/rosmo-robot.github.io/index.md

 Use the [Pilot version](https://microblocks.fun/download){:target="_blank"} from the bottom of the downloads page.
 Then to quickly get started download this raw [UBP file](https://github.com/rosmo-robot/rosmo-robot.github.io/blob/master/assets/img/ziopublicwifiremote.ubp){:target="_blank"} and open it in the Microblocks app.

-## ROS 2 software - Best if you want to learn ROS2
+## Software Linorobot; Best if you want to learn ROS2

-Current status: Wheels spinning, but not fully tested yet.
+Status: Wheels spinning, but not fully tested yet.

 - [Linorobot2](https://github.com/hippo5329/linorobot2_hardware/tree/esp32s3-lipo-zio) Zio driver now supported.
 - [Virtual machine for download](https://drive.google.com/file/d/1itU1ZYsxZf3GO9LMmP3NauBo0db6XsqN/view?usp=sharing) Ubuntu 22.04 with ROS2/Linorobot.
 For use with [Virtualbox](https://www.virtualbox.org/wiki/Downloads)